 4.2 Title and ownership shall pass to the Buyer when the payment has been received in full.

 5.2 If during the warranty period the Buyer finds a defect, the Buyer shall notify the Supplier in writing without undue delay, but in no event later than seven (7) calendar days from discovering the defect, or when the Supplier should have discovered the defect.
 The Buyer shall at the same time provide sufficient information on the Buyer’s order to the Supplier, including, but not limited to the sales order number.
-The Supplier shall at his sole discretion compensate, repair or replace the defected Product.
+The Supplier shall at his sole discretion compensate or grant a discount, repair or replace the defected Product.
 If the Product or any part of it is replaced or repaired during the warranty period, the original warranty period is not prolonged.

 5.3 The Supplier’s warranty does not cover defects due to:

 (ii) use of parts or spare parts not approved by the Supplier;

 (iii) any maintenance, warehousing, installation or repair work that is not in conformity with the Suppliers instructions, manuals or guidelines;

 (iv) negligence or other improper acts, misuse or omissions by the Buyer;

 (v) Product not being compatible with the pre-existing furniture or furniture outside of the scope of the Purchase Order, unless the Supplier has specifically accepted the responsibility for the interface and compatibility; or

 (vi) wear and tear due to the use exceeding the normal indoor office use.

 5.4 The Supplier undertakes to carry out the Services in professionally using due care and skill and following the general industry practices, provided that the Buyer has fulfilled its obligations to provide the necessary information as detailed in clause 3.4.
 In case of defects, the Supplier undertakes to re-perform Services to the extent practicable.